cksystemsteaching/selfie/manuscript/introduction.md

 The final step of this book for which there exists a draft chapter is to explain concurrency, that is, how a computer appears to be doing many things at the same time even though logically at its core it is a sequential machine that can only take one step at a time.
 For this purpose we enhance mipster such that it can emulate many copies of itself by executing one copy for a while and then switching to the next and so on.
 This is at the lowest level what an operating system does.
 Since mipster can execute itself we can then show how that switching logic and other operating systems functionality can be executed by mipster rather than by being part of mipster.
 By making that step explicit self-referentiality of operating system software is fully exposed and true understanding of the matter, which is traditionally very hard to obtain, becomes possible even for a larger audience.

 There are also plans for other chapters on data structures, memory management, and how a computer handles input and output.
 These topics are important and will eventually be covered.

----

-Acknowledgements:

-The ideas presented here are the result of many years of teaching and working with students and colleagues around the world.
-I am grateful to my group of students and faculty in Salzburg who helped me over the years with refining and deepening my understanding of computer science.
-I am also particularly grateful to my colleague Professor Raja Sengupta at UC Berkeley who challenged me to the point that made me discover what has now become the Selfie Project.
-The design of the compiler is inspired by the Oberon compiler of Professor Niklaus Wirth from ETH Zurich.